NexPlayer/Android-SDK/Synchronization-Feature-android.md

 # Enabling Synchronization Feature on Android

-## How Synchronization feature works?
+## What is Nexplayer's synchronization feature?

 NexPlayer synchronization feature technology allows you to play a video stream synchronously on different devices using the DASH SPD value.
 This is also possible for HLS